john-maybee/weekend-redux-feedback-loop/README.md

 ADD NEW FEEDBACK

 - [] create multi-part form that allows users to leave feedback for today
+    - [] include a FeedbackLog that will hold the FeedbackItem(s) that are going to be returned in the same component
 - [] 4 views for the for parts
     - Parts
         - [] How are you feeling today?